Fan Changjiang: Ideology in newspaper aspect

-In the book, "Communication and essay", Fan believed that newspaper was a political tool.
+In the book, Communication and essay, Fan believed that newspaper was a political tool.
 It was the basic principle of journalism.
 A journalist should not fear to discuss politics, should not tend to avoid politics.
 More importantly, journalist should not violate era.
 In addition, Fan suggested that if there were correct politics to make instructions, the news work would be an important power to accelerate the advancement of the society.

 Obligation to tell the truth

 Fan had a clear political and journalistic stand.
 When he was young, he was greatly influenced by the revolutionary movement and joined series of anti-imperialism movements.
 He was almost sent to death in the Chongqing Massacre.
 But this experience further strengthened his ideology which was to seek and report the truth.
 He believed that honesty should be the most important element of being a journalist.

-Loyalty to the party
+Political views

-Fan believed that journalist should support the reforms and determine to be loyal to the party (Communist Party of China).
+Fan believed that journalists should support the reforms and determine to be loyal to the CC.
 The public should not fear danger and harshness but have incentive to learn and think.
-He even became a communist journalist and joined Communist Party of China after he left Da Gong Bao.
+He even became a communist journalist and joined CCP after he left Ta Kung Pao.
 He was strongly against the capitalist class and supported communism.